Azure-Samples/contoso-creative-writer/README.md

     If you have any issues with that command, you may also want to try `azd auth login --use-device-code`.

-2. Create a new azd environment:

-    ```shell
-    azd env new
-    ```

     This will create a folder under `.azure/` in your project to store the configuration for this deployment.
 You may have multiple azd environments if desired.

-3. Provision the resources and deploy the code:
+2. Provision the resources and deploy the code:

     ```shell
     azd up